From Wine to Water

-Free time to shop and explore Occoquan, lunch on own.
+Free time to shop and explore Occoquan with lunch on own.
 Stroll the quaint shops of this historic waterfront town.
-All the stores are independently owned and feature a wide variety of items from Christmas decorations and dresses to antiques and pottery.
+All the stores are independently owned and feature a wide variety of items from home decor and dresses to antiques and pottery.

 PM - Depart for Virginia Beach

 Dinner in your hotel with a local Waterman and learn about life on the Chesapeake Bay and the Atlantic Ocean.